 - Purchase Order Workflow - Default

 You will notice that if you left click onto any of the green selections, they have a tick against the "Complete" box.
 This means that as soon as this status is reached, the workflow is completed.
+Remember to click 'Save' when finished.

 Comments